lms21a/lm_assemble/README.md

 # lm_assemble
-At the moment this is a super pre-mature release of this codebase basically because the code here is useful imo.
+At the moment this is a super pre-mature release of this codebase, but felt that the code here is useful imo.
 Working ATM:
 - My own implementation of hash-Moe: https://arxiv.org/pdf/2106.04426.pdf
 - Basic Dense Transformers